antedotee/killercoda-kubestellar/kubestellar-intro/step-2/text.md

 echo "Checking control plane details..." kubectl describe controlplane wds1 | grep -A 10 "Status:" kubectl describe controlplane its1 | grep -A 10 "Status:"

+echo "Checking vcluster StatefulSet for its1..." kubectl get statefulset -n its1-system 2>/dev/null || echo "StatefulSet not created yet" kubectl get pods -n its1-system 2>/dev/null || echo "No pods yet"

+echo "Waiting for vcluster secret to be created (this is normal for vcluster type)..." timeout 300 bash -c 'until kubectl get secret vc-vcluster -n its1-system &>/dev/null 2>&1; do echo "Waiting for vcluster secret..."; sleep 5; done' || echo "Secret not ready yet, will retry"
 ```{{exec}}

 ## Wait for Control Planes to Be Ready